 All of these assumptions are false—as is the assumption many study participants had that lung cancer was the only potentially lethal effect of smoking.
-The team suggested that counseling for smokers should target these and other rationalizations some people use to avoid quitting.
+The team suggested that counseling for smokers should target these and other justifications that some people use to avoid quitting.

-The flu is a contagious respiratory illness caused by influenza viruses that infect the nose, throat and lungs.
+Influenza, or the flu, is a contagious respiratory illness caused by viruses that infect the nose, throat, and lungs.
 It can cause mild to severe illness, and at times can lead to death.
 Experts say the best way to prevent the flu is by getting a flu vaccine each year.

 According to VA's Office of Public Health, flu shots are both safe and effective.
 Most people have no serious side effects or allergic reactions.
-A very small number of people may get minor body aches, headache or a low-grade fever that lasts a day or two.
-People cannot get the flu from a flu shot, because it only contains strains of non-living flu viruses.
+A very small number of people may get minor body aches, headache, or a low-grade fever that lasts a day or two.
+People cannot catch the flu from a flu shot, because it only contains strains of inactivated flu viruses.

 Flu vaccines for the elderly—In 2015, researchers at the Philadelphia VA Medical Center and the University of Pennsylvania attempted to determine whether the standard dose version of flu vaccine or a higher dose were better for Americans over 65.

 The study, which looked at more than 165,000 VA patients, found that for those between the ages of 65 and 84, the standard dose worked just as well.
 However, for Veterans 85 or older, the higher dose was better in terms of avoiding hospitalization for the flu or pneumonia.